tanweien/tp/docs/UserGuide.md

 > :spiral_notepad: **NOTE:** When editing the faculty and role of a contact, only the following [values](#acceptable-values) are accepted as input.
 >
-> :bulb: **TIP** The edit command features multiple permutations, allowing you to edit multiple fields of a single contact in one command.
+> :bulb: **TIP:** The edit command allows you to edit multiple fields of a single contact in one command.

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.